-The Chairman of the CSR Executive Body is NORDEN's Chief Financial Officer Michael Tønnes Jørgensen, and he is therefore ultimately responsible for handling issues relating to climate change.
-The Chief Financial Officer reports directly to the Board of Directors.
-Besides the Chairman, the CSR Executive Body also consists of Lars Lundegaard who is Senior Vice President and head of the Technical Department, Thomas Jarde, Vice President in the Dry Cargo Department and Steven Sandorff, Director in the Tanker Department.
 This mix of competences ensures that all aspects of NORDEN's business which might have an impact on climate change or might be impacted by climate change are discussed.
 The CSR Executive Body debates, approves and reviews NORDEN's CSR strategy, policies, measures and new initiatives relating to CSR.
 The CSR Executive Body also ensures implementation of future initiatives with regard to climate change and reports to the Board of Directors.

 The Technical Department oversees the climate-related and environmental efforts regarding the ongoing operation and development of the owned fleet.
-In addition, as of 1 January 2011, NORDEN has established a new dedicated corporate CSR Department, which is in charge of creating and implementing NORDEN's CSR strategy, policies, Code of Conduct and action plan.
+In addition, in January 2011, NORDEN established a dedicated corporate CSR Department, which is in charge of creating and implementing NORDEN's CSR strategy, policies, Code of Conduct and action plan.
 It is also in charge of CSR reporting, internal and external communication on CSR and initiating new CSR activities.
 The CSR Department presents their work and ideas to the CSR Executive Body, who is in charge of approving, debating and reviewing them.
 The CSR Executive Body reports to the Board of Directors, and the Board of Directors discusses the main lines and essential new initiatives at least twice a year in connection with the strategy and budget process and approval of the CSR report.